News Explorer

 • When enabled, a silent push notification will be received in about every 20 minutes.

 • To receive silent push notifications, the receiving device must have a working internet connection and News Explorer must be active and running in the background.
-Never force close the app without restarting it.

 • The date and time of the last received background push notification can be checked in the 'Background Push Notifications Status' panel, which can be opened by tapping on the Info icon on the right side of the Status field.